 “Rather than trying to sell a producer a piece of iron, our ability to finance any color of equipment allows us to focus on finding the terms and payment structures that meets their budget,” he says.
 “We have a variety of financing tools and loan and lease programs to maximize their purchase at the dealership, auction or private party transaction.”

 Kruger also reminds producers of the importance of working with an accountant or trusted financial advisor to ensure the terms of a loan or lease agreement align with their operation’s financial goals.
-This is especially important at year-end when dealer discounts and tax incentives are taken into consideration.

 Learn more about leveraging AgDirect financing as part of your machinery management strategy by locating your nearest AgDirect territory manager or contacting the AgDirect financing team at 888-525-9805.